svabra/coinrattler/README.md

 0.2.6
   - Remove the NaN or make it all selected when clicked on initial application use.
+  - Allow the Daily working hours to be set. e.g. 8.24.
+Keep the default to 8h.
+  - Allow approximate working days per year being set.
+Keep the default to 220d.
+  - Prepend the CHF in front of the numbers.

 0.3.0
   - Show box-plot with provided (Swiss) salaries (display outliers).